AlbertVilaCalvo/Commands/README.md

 CLI options/help: `./gradlew --help`

 List tasks: `./gradlew tasks` or `./gradlew Task :help`.
-Important: to see custom tasks we need to do `./gradlew tasks --all`.
+Note that this does not list all the tasks.
+To see 'Other tasks' run `./gradlew tasks --all`.

+Run task: `./gradlew <task>`.
+To see what it would do if run do `./gradlew <task> --dry-run`, which shows the tasks dependencies that would be executed.

-Task help: `./gradlew help --task <taskname>`
+Task help: `./gradlew help --task <task>`

 ## Daemon